-Analysis of Individual Animal Changes in Ejection Fraction Following Treatment with TN1-002 from Reprogramming Study in Pig Model of Heart Failure Post-MI
+Analysis of Individual Animal Changes in Ejection Fraction

+Weeks Post-Treatment

 Further analysis of responder animals as compared to non-responder animals demonstrated responders generally had improvement in most parameters that were internally consistent and suggestive of positive heart remodeling.
 By comparison, the pattern of these additional parameters was not internally consistent among non-responders.